Frequently Asked Questions

 Where does funding come from for the program?

 By The Hand is not endowed.
 By The Hand funding is primarily from individuals, churches, foundations and corporations.
 Government funding accounts for only thirteen percent of our budget and subsidizes our meals and healthy snacks.

 Can I give by check?

-Yes, your contribution will help make The Solution possible.
+Yes, your contribution will fuel the power of one.
 To give by check, please make your check payable to By The Hand Club For Kids and mail to: